On the convention floor, Detroit, 1980. Photo via Landov

 In other words, a coup d'etat in these United States, or laying the groundwork for the bloodiest of Westerns, a far greater and more terrifying fiction than even Ballard might have imagined.
 The fact that he foresaw where Reagan might end up, that he was able to conceive that narrative in 1967, is because Ballard clearly saw where America was heading.
 As the governor of California, Reagan probably couldn't have been elected president.
 Not only was he still too close to Hollywood and to his betrayals there, he was simply too volatile and too ruthless—cast in stone as the "tough guy" when he auditioned for top billing—he was too far from the softer, folksy, grandfatherly part he would later accept.
 After all, what plays on a small stage in a turbulent time doesn't translate well to a bigger arena once a sense of innocence has been forever lost.

-Reagan came from the West, the last refuge of the outlaw and murderous expansion, of heroic violence in America.
+Reagan came from the West, the last refuge of the outlaw and murderous expansion, of "heroic" and senseless violence in America.
 JFK had been shot in Dallas, and RFK not far from the Hollywood sign.
 These were productions that could only have been staged in the West.
 So too were the attempts on the life of Jerry Ford.
 The attempt on Reagan's life, just blocks from the White House, was a visible sign that he had brought the cinematic Wild West with him, a shooting that was filmed for all to see.
 And just like in the movies, the star survives.

 That certain persons in 1980 took Ballard's text and dropped it upon unsuspecting delegates at the 1980 Republican convention remains remarkably unparalleled, for a more plausible incendiary device has never been so brilliantly set off.
 If only one of those operatives would come forward now, to let us know how the mission was planned and accomplished, how the "official report" was received, and what really happened that day.
 After all, enough time has passed, and was this really anything more than criminal mischief?
 Where the presidential contender was concerned, his crimes and sins had been committed long before, although there were so many more to come.